Becoming paralyzed isn’t stopping Va. Beach man from living life optimistically

 VIRGINIA BEACH, Va. — Family and friends gathered at a local pizza restaurant for a Virginia Beach man who has lost so much but continues to be optimistic after becoming paralyzed from the chest down.

-“He’s a no-quit guy,” said Jeff Difuglo’s father Jeff Difuglo Sr. “I know my son better than anybody and I know for a fact that he’s going to get through this.”
+“He’s a no-quit guy,” said Jeff Di Fulgo’s father Jeff Di Fulgo Sr. “I know my son better than anybody and I know for a fact that he’s going to get through this.”

-Difuglo was recently paralyzed from the chest down after a spinal accident at Coratan Beach, and the “Jeff Strong” Fundraiser for Difuglo at Chicos Pizza in Strawbridge, will help gather funds to support the recovery efforts for him.
-Difuglo is currently in Atlanta receiving treatment at the Shepherd’s Center.
+Di Fulgo was recently paralyzed from the chest down after a spinal accident at Croatan Beach, and the “Jeff Strong” Fundraiser for Di Fulgo at Chicho’s Pizza in Strawbridge, will help gather funds to support the recovery efforts for him.
+Di Fulgo is currently in Atlanta receiving treatment at the Shepherd’s Center.

 “He’s an amazing kid.
-You can tell by the people who reached out to us,” added Difuglo’s father.
+You can tell by the people who reached out to us,” added Di Fulgo’s father.

 The family plans to hold a number of future fundraisers to help with their son’s medical expenses.